Quotes from The Simpsons

 Marge: Lisa, a missing crayon could be anywhere.

-Homer jumps inside through a window
+Homer jumps through the window

 Homer: Who wants lottery tickets?